estakaad/goodreads-stats/README.md

 # goodreads-stats

+NB!
+As of December 8th 2020, Goodreads no longer issues new developer keys for our public developer API and plans to retire the current version of these tools.

 Goodreads API meets Python in this basic program which outputs stats about read books.

 This program will give answers to the following questions: